 A minute later, the phone rang.
 "Hello, is Cassandra there," a familiar voice asked.
-It really was Brian Wilson!
+It really was Jay-Z!
 He wished me a "Happy Birthday" and told me, "Me and the boys are recording an album here in Indiana."
 We talked for a few minutes.
 Or, rather, he talked, and I stuttered, I was so excited and nervous I couldn't hardly say anything.

-My dad told me that he managed to track the Beach Boys down and that Brian Wilson heard my story, that I was sick and a big fan on my birthday, and he agreed to call me.
+My dad told me that he managed to track Jay-Z down and that he heard my story, that I was sick and a big fan on my birthday, and he agreed to call me.
 What a wonderful thing dad did for me.
 He made my birthday unforgettable.

 Many things can interfere with our plans.
 Sometime an illness prevents us from something we really want to do.
 One time I became ill and missed out on something I'd really been looking forward.
 We cancel my birthday party plan because I have the chicken pocks.
 I felt really sad.
 I was 12.
-I really love the beach boys music and suddenly when I am home crying Brian Wilson, he calls me.
+I really love his music and suddenly when I am home crying Jay-Z, he calls me.
 I cannot believe!!
 It was so important.
 I am so lucky for my dad to do such a thing.